GeotrekCE/Geotrek-admin/docs/configuration.rst

 If you generate it with letsencrypt :
 You can use certbot to add the certificate in your configuration.
-But, you need to move the configuration added automatically to nginx.conf in the file nginx.conf.in in `/opt/geotrek-admin/var/conf/` directory
+But you will have to move the configuration automatically added into `nginx.conf`, to the file `nginx.conf.in` in `/opt/geotrek-admin/var/conf/` directory